art4711/nanomsg-lb-test/README.md

 ### What's happening? ###

-Each client just sends a request then the server worker threads are set up so that one of them always takes a long time to process request.
+The server worker threads are set up so that one of the workers always takes a long time to process requests.
+Then the client spews 100 requests and measures how long they take to process.

-In a perfect load balancing system the requests should be sent to the server that is the least busy.
+In a perfect load balancing system the requests should be sent to the server (or worker thread in this case) that is the least busy.
 Instead what's happening here is that the round-robin algorithm sends all the requests evenly to all the worker threads and then just sits there twiddling its thumbs before it's time to process the replies and send them back to the requesters.

 For a networked load balancer without any additional information this behavior might make sense.
 For one that actually has perfect information